 Splore Visual Arts programme

-The history of the Splore visual arts program is rich with works which integrate into the festival in very interesting ways.
-The most successful artists have embraced the Splore culture, theme and environment and added to it with works that engage and connect the audience.
+The most successful works have embraced the Splore culture, theme and environment and added to the festival experience with works that engage, connect and inspire the audience.

-Interactive – projects that the festival goers physically interact with or require them to assist in the movement, configuration or assembling of works.
+Interactive – projects that the festival goers physically interact with or require them to assist in the movement, configuration, assembly or distribution of works.

 Community - Projects that invite audience to touch, spin, weave, sew and create objects and/or memorabilia that can be used during or after festival.

-Kinetic and transient artworks - light/kinetic/sound sculptures (electrically powered or wind driven etc).
+Kinetic artworks - light/kinetic/sound sculptures (electrically powered or wind driven etc).

 Sculpture or Object Art – artworks in various materials that are already made or will be made for placement in the park landscape.